-CHICAGO 60614 425 W. Diversey Parkway 528-4500 NEW YORK 10017 30 East 42nd St. 682-2810 LOS ANGELES 90036 5909 West 3rd St. WEBSTER 1-1371 POSTMASTER: Mail notices of address corrections to: THE ELKS MAGAZINE, Circulation Dept., 425 W. Diversey Parkway, Chicago, III., 60614 MEMBERS: Changes of address should be made through your lodge Secretary.
+CHICAGO 60614 425 W. Diversey Parkway 528-4500 NEW YORK 10017 30 East 42nd St. 682-2810 LOS ANGELES 90036 5909 West 3rd St. WEBSTER 1-1371 POSTMASTER: Mail notices of address corrections to:

+THE ELKS MAGAZINE, Circulation Dept., 425 W. Diversey Parkway, Chicago, Ill., 60614 MEMBERS: Changes of address should be made through your lodge Secretary.
 Give him advance notice of at least 30 days.
 Remember that the day you write, your next copy is already in the mails.
 Before you move, file your new address at the post office to have mail forwarded.
 In writing us regarding an address change, please give: Full name, lodge number, membership number, address to which copy is being mailed, and complete new address.
-Attach label from recent issue if available.

 Please show ZIP Code numbers in both old and new addresses.
-The ELKS MAGAZINE, VOLUME 48, No. 11.
-April 1970, Published monthly at 425 Diversey Pkwy., Chicago, Ill., 60614 by the Benevolent and Protective Order of Elks of the United States of America.
-Second class postage paid at Chicago, Ill., and at additional malling office.
-Acceptance for mailing at special rate of postage provided for in Section 1103, Act of October 3, 1917, authorized May 20, 1922, Single copy price, 20 cents, Subscription price in the United States and its Possessions, for Elks \$1.00 a year, for more Elks, \$2.00 a year; for Canadian postage, add \$50 cents a year; for foreign postage, add \$1.00 a year, Subscriptions are payable in advance.
-Manuscripts must be typewritten and accompanied by sufficient postage for their return via first class mail.
+THE ELKS MAGAZINE, VOLUME 48, No. 11.
+April 1970.
+Published monthly at 425 Diversey Plwy., Chicago, Ill., 60614 by the Benevolent and Protective Order of Elks of the United States of America.
+Second class postage paid at Chicago, Ill., and at additional mailing office.
+Acceptance for mailing at special rate of postage provided for in Section 1103, Act of October 3, 1917, authorized May 20, 1922.
+Single copy price, 20 cents.
+Subscription price in the United States and its Possessions, for Elks \$1.00 a year, for non-Elks, \$2.00 a year; for Canadian postage, add 510 cents a year; for foreign postage, add \$1.00 a year, for their return via first class mail.
 They will be handled with care but this magazine assumes no responsibility for their safety.
-Copyright, 1970, by the Benevolent and Protective Order of Elks of the United States of America
+Copyright, 1970, by the Benevolent and Protective Order of Elks of the United States of America Copyright, 1970, by the Benevolent and Protective Order of Elks of the United States of America